What is it?

 Suicide is preventable.
 It is important to work with a health-care professional, who can assess whether there is an underlying mental-health condition, such as depression, in which case treatment would be tailored to that condition.
 If your suicidal thoughts are linked to a physical health condition or reaction to certain medications, treatment would be tailored to that.
 If your suicidal ideation is linked to alcohol or drug abuse, your treatment would include helping with your substance abuse.

-For those who have tried conventional treatments and have not experienced relief, IV ketamine has been found by a growing body of research to treat major depression.
-It has been found to be especially effective in suicidal patients because of how quickly it relieves symptoms, sometimes within hours.
+For those who have tried conventional treatments and have not experienced relief, ketamine has been found by a growing body of research to treat major depression.
 Ketamine is a completely new approach because, contrary to existing medications, ketamine is thought to work on a different neurotransmitter called glutamate.
-It has been found to stimulate the regrowth of connections between neurons, healing the areas of the brain that have been weakened due to excessive stress exposure, thus effectively rewiring the brain.
+It has been found to stimulate the regrowth of connections between neurons, healing the areas of the brain that have been weakened due to excessive stress exposure, effectively rewiring the brain.
 Though research is ongoing, studies have found it can alleviate depression symptoms in a matter of hours.
-In some people, the effects are lasting.
+In some people, the effects are lasting after a prescribed course.
 Others need booster treatments.